craigbuckler/oldpines/src/pages/restaurant/#index.md

 We cater for gluten-free, lactose/dairy-free, vegan, and vegetarian diets.
 If you have any other dietary requirements, please let us know in advance and we will be happy to cater for you.

 A selection of Scots Whisky, ales, beers, wines, cocktails, and other drinks are available in the lounge area before dinner.
 A full wine list is provided to compliment your meal.

+> The food was delicious, the setting is stunning, and the garden was a delight for the children.
+The staff were lovely and very welcoming.

+> Lovely food and great location.
+The staff couldn't have done more.
+Fantastic service.

 ## Opening times